JReng-cls/Rogers-Jake-portfolio/Senior Engineering Capstone.md

 - Day 7: Test cut new file on Cardboard(Scaled down)
 - Day 8: Test cut file on wood(To scale)
 - Day 9: Re-designed file based off of test cut and created adobe file to test on cardboard
+- Day 10: Test cut on cardboard to see new size.
+Added fillets to the fusion file for smoother look.
+Created aspire file with new design.